cloudmesh-book/book-latex-2018/cloud-clusters/chapters/preface/preface.md

 # Preface

-This collection of documents will help in creating cloud based clusters
+This collection of documents will help in creating cloud based clusters and as part of the classes taught it IU.

 ## Notation